Cod Fish and Thyroid Health

 The health benefits of Phosphorus are: improved digestion; formation of healthy bone; hormone balance; kidney health; elimination of muscle weakness and fatigue; muscle maintenance; and repair of cells and tissues.

-Selenium – Selenium is one component of antioxidant enzymes and is also used by the body to help support thyroid health – particularly conversion of thyroid hormones from one to the other.
+Selenium – Selenium is one component of antioxidant enzymes and is also used by the body to help support thyroid health – particularly the conversion of thyroid hormones from one to the other.
 Thyroid health is fundamental to your general and fertility health and future pregnancy.

 Sodium – Sodium has many health benefits including promoting digestion, promoting restful sleep and preventing muscle cramps.